polyfy/polylith/readme.md

 This will give the exact same output as if we execute `poly info` on the machine that created `ws.edn`.
 All commands except `test` and `create` can be executed when `ws-file` is given.

-Here is an example where we inspect what command was used to produce the file:
+Here is an example where we inspect the arguments used to produce the file:
 ```
-poly ws get:user-input:args ws-file:ws.edn
+poly ws get:old-user-input:args ws-file:ws.edn
 ```

 ...which returns: